Homeschool Struggles? Add Some Drama Resources!

 How can drama resources help your homeschool thrive in the face of challenges like these?

-We all know the power of imagination in our little ones’ development, right?
+Because we all know the power of imagination in our little ones’ development, right?
 Who hasn’t gotten excited watching their preschooler or elementary-aged child become lost in a pretend game?
 We can almost HEAR their brains creating new connections as they act out the scene in their imagination!

 The benefits of pretending don’t actually stop when a kid hits double-digits.
 There’s a fascinating (and a bit nerdy) article about drama’s effect on brain function here if you want to dig in deeper.
 But in a simpler and more practical sense, let’s see if we can apply the principle of drama as good for our brains to homeschoolers.